darklang/dark/README.md

 - `gcloud beta compute ssh instance-1 --container instance-1`

+# Config files

+Config files are in config/.
+Simple rule: anything that runs inside the container must use a DARK_CONFIG value set in config/, and cannot use any other env var.

 # Setting up your editor

 Ideally, you'd be able to use elm-make and merlin inside the container.